 These two roundabouts are being improved first as they are, technically, straight forward junction designs and, location wise, have a lesser impact than some of the other roundabouts, this makes them easier to get to the construction stage first, which is important as the improved roundabouts need to be completed before the funding runs out in 2022.

-Preliminary designs for the A1237 Haxby and Strensall roundabouts were carried out under the original commission in 2015 but then were halted until the recent funding was confirmed.
-A full topographical survey has now been carried out and the initial design of the next two roundabouts is about to commence.
+Preliminary concept designs for the A1237 Haxby and Strensall roundabouts have been prepared.
+A full topographical survey has now been carried out and the outline design of these roundabouts is about to commence.
 These are more complex than the Wetherby Road and Monks Cross roundabouts and it will be in the region of 18 months before construction commences on site.

 The Strensall Road roundabout was discussed in further detail.
 At present there are uncontrolled at-grade crossings on the roundabout facilitating north / south movement.